 - Bring to a boil.

-- Reduce heat to medium-low and add the fish sauce,
+- Reduce heat to medium-low and add the fish sauce, salt and chili peppers.

 - Simmer for about 30 minutes, or until cooked.